 - Threaten to hurt you, themselves, or others

-- Hurt your pets or destroy property
+- Hurt your pets, children, or destroy property

 Economic abuse.
 This isn’t about one person managing the household finances.
 It’s when the abuser keeps their partner financially dependent by controlling the money.
 They also may not allow you to have a job or attend school.